steenhansen/type-czech/README.md

-Another live editable JSFiddle [703 - Async Await](https://jsfiddle.net/steen_hansen/q7rckeno/?703-Async-Await) shows how to check return types inside an await function.
+A live editable JSFiddle [703 - Async Await](https://jsfiddle.net/steen_hansen/q7rckeno/?703-Async-Await) shows how to check return types inside an await function.

 <a id="live-jsfiddles"></a>